sseneca42/Outer-Wilds-Autosplitter/README.md

 __1.2.1__<br>
 -Added "Free Splits" for the dlc, with the possibility to split when entering/exiting the Stranger/Ring/Dream World.<br>
 __1.2.2__<br>
--Added 100% Splits & Signals Splits + an option to reset your savefile automatically + a lot of smaller stuff<br>
+-Added 100% Splits & Signals Splits + an option to reset your savefile automatically + a lot of smaller stuff<br><br>
 __NEXT :__<br>
-- More DLC splits
-- 100% splits ?
-- ~If possible~ Adding All Signals splits.<br>
-- Performances Improvements.<br>
-- ~If possible~ Known issue Fix.<br>
-- Looking for possible big improvements.<br>
-...<br>
+-Safety net against certain file modifications<br>
+-Description for 100% Facts

 ## Pantheon of gratitude